Shawna Robinson: 2000s

-She later made her debut in the Winston Cup Series in the No. 84 Michael Kranefuss Racing Ford Taurus, and planned to run six races.
+Robinson later made her debut in the Winston Cup Series in the No. 84 Michael Kranefuss Racing Ford Taurus, and planned to run six races.
 The events were chosen because they were at tracks where Robinson felt comfortable, located in large markets where they would receive more attention.
 Her schedule was devised to allow Robinson time to test.
 She planned to race at Talladega Superspeedway but decided against it because of the rules regarding restrictor plate racing.
 Robinson failed to qualify for the first race she attempted (at California Speedway) when her car's rear-end gearing detached causing her to collide with the wall.
 Four races later, she started from 32nd at Michigan International Speedway, and became the first woman to start a NASCAR Cup Series race since Patty Moise in 1989.
 Robinson finished 34th after spinning her car in the track's second turn but avoided damage.
 After she failed to qualify for her next two races, she was unable to complete her schedule due to sponsorship issues.
 Robinson stated that she used the season as motivation; she hoped to be driving consistently in five years, and wanted to be a spokesperson for women.

-She moved to BAM Racing in October 2001 and drove her sole race in the NASCAR Winston West Series at Las Vegas Motor Speedway that same month.
+Robinson moved to BAM Racing in October 2001 and drove her sole race in the NASCAR Winston West Series at Las Vegas Motor Speedway that same month.
 Robinson was sent to a driving school to familiarize herself with the track, and Kranefuss granted her permission to race.
 She retired due to a car failure while running in third position.
 Team owner Tony Morgenthau first noticed Robinson at an ARCA race at Pocono Raceway the previous year when she made contact with his driver Matty Mullins who was sent into the wall.
 He had been impressed with her pace at Las Vegas, and asked Robinson afterward why she had not competed in more events.
 He later offered her a multi-year contract which she signed in December 2001.
 Her crew chief was former Busch Series driver Eddie Sharp.
 She attempted to qualify for 24-races during the 2002 season since her team had no owner points because they were a new operation.
 Robinson went to Kranefuss to terminate her contract with his team.
 She ran for Rookie of the Year, but was seen by the Chicago Tribune as having little chance of securing the honor.